To Rome with love: Off the beaten path

 Get out of town and see what the surrounding neighbourhoods have to offer

 The upper portion of the arch which connects two apartment blocks on either side is not purely decorative and is also home to a series of domestic residences.
 The decoration on these buildings is incredibly detailed, extremely ornate and absolutely beautiful.
-I particularly loved the octagonal building as his sense of humour really comes into play here.
+I particularly love the octagonal building as his sense of humour really comes into play here.
 If you look closely at what is holding up one of the central pediments, you'll see the supporting structures are two bees.
 Just above, two rams heads smile down at you from the upper supports and chubby little putti stand out in high-relief from the walls.
 The top tier has lions heads jutting out at each corner and a figure watches over us all from the first balcony.
 I would love to see what the apartments look like on the inside.
-Can you imagine living here?

 Through the arch lies a fairy-tale world for you to explore.
 At the centre of the Piazza is the truly brilliant Fountain of the Frogs with a series of frogs and figures spurting water in the basin below.
 It will definitely put a big smile on your face.